1. Home

 How To Stop Vampire Energy

-According to Natural Resources Defense Council (NRDC), the annual cost of plugged-in devices when not in use is around $19 billion, or about $165 for every household.
+According to the Natural Resources Defense Council (NRDC), the annual cost of plugged-in devices when not in use is around $19 billion, or about $165 for every household.
 That energy waste contributes to 44 million metric tons of carbon dioxide, a greenhouse gas.
-If you’re looking for how to reduce vampire power, there are several ways to stop this wasteful electricity usage:
+If you’re looking for how to reduce vampire power and your carbon footprint, there are several ways to stop this wasteful electricity usage.

 This is perhaps the easiest thing to do.
 If you cut off the power supply, the energy guzzlers have nothing to feed on, drastically improving their energy efficiency.